Scheduling & Rollouts

 You must select how you would like your rollout to transition between steps by clicking on the icons below each rollout step.

-While a feature is active and a rollout has been set, you can view the current % of rollout at any time.
+While a Feature is active and a rollout has been set, you can view the current % of rollout or rollback at any time from its Targeting Rules section.

-Here is how you'd set up the phased rollout example described above:
+Here is how you'd set up the phased rollout example described above.
+The same can be done for rollbacks with the ordering of the percentages in reverse:

 FAQ about Rollouts